G

 Exercise

-Any professional breeder will tell you that Griffonshires are active dogs!
+Any professional breeder will tell you that Griffonshires are active dogs.
 They need at least 40 minutes of exercise each day.
 This can take a lot of forms.
-Walking in the neighborhood or on a trail at a park are both good types of exercise.
-Playing chase or hide-n-seek in the backyard are also excellent ways to give a Griffonshire exercise.
+Walking in the neighborhood or on a trail at a park are both good forms of exercise.
+Playing chase or hide-and-seek in the backyard is also an excellent way to exercise a Griffonshire.

 As a note, due to the small size of this dog, it may not be a good idea to take it to a dog park.
 It could be injured when running around with larger dogs.
 However, some dog parks separate the play areas according to the size of the dog.
 This makes it easier for dogs to play in a safe way.

 These dogs are suitable pets for people who live in apartments.
-They are very little so don’t need much space within the living area to move around.
+They are very small and don’t need much space within the living area to move around.
 A teacup Griffonshire, which is an even smaller version of this dog, is also a good choice for apartment life.

 Puppies

 These puppies are especially small.
 This means extra care needs to be taken with them.
 They can be stepped on or injured very easily.
 This is doubly true with teacup Griffonshires.
 Teacup Griffonshires weigh 3 pounds or less.
-So, an owner should always be aware of where a puppy is when working with it.
+So, an owner should always be aware of where the puppy is when in the same space.

 Griffonshire And Children

-When the puppies are socialized, they interact well with the children in a family.
+When Griffonshire puppies are socialized, they interact well with children in a family.
 But this hybrid has a sensitive nature.
-So, it won’t tolerate being handled in a rough way that could cause it injury.
-It’s best for kids in a family with a Griffonshire to understand how to treat the dog with respect while having fun running around and playing with it.
+So, it won’t tolerate rough handling that could cause injury.
+Children in a family with a Griffonshire should learn to treat the dog with respect while still having fun playing with it.

 Dogs Similar To A Griffonshire